Born out of the West Coast Metal scene of the 80's, Metal Church quickly became one of the standout talents of the genre.

 The Dark also led to one of a few lineup changes with the departure of vocalist David Wayne.
 However, more success was yet to come.

 With the addition of former Heretic vocalist Mike Howe and Metallica guitar tech extraordinaire John Marshall, the riffing became heavier and the subject matter deeper.
 They tackled political and social issues of the day with the releases of "Blessing In Disguise" and "The Human Factor."
 At a time when heavy metal bands moved from the underground and became part of the hair band/pop fad, Metal Church stayed true to their roots.
 During the mid 90's, the members of Metal Church headed in their own directions.

 Kurdt Vanderhoof worked on his namesake project, Vanderhoof, while Kirk Arrington was playing on various sessions including a recording with Sir Mix-A-Lot.
 1999 led to a well-received reunion of the original Metal Church lineup with the release of "Masterpeace".

-Ten new tracks, (plus a new version of the classic "Watch The Children Pray", a tribute to original frontman David Wayne), document the development of a band that, despite all innovation, has never denied it's typical trademarks.
-That lineup consisted of Kurdt Vanderhoof, Ronnie Mnroe, Jay Reynolds, Steve Unger and new addition Jeff Plate on drums.
+Ten new tracks, (plus a new version of the classic "Watch The Children Pray", a tribute to original frontman David Wayne), documented the development of a band that, despite all innovation, has never denied it's typical trademarks.
+That lineup consisted of Kurdt Vanderhoof, Ronnie Munroe, Jay Reynolds, Steve Unger and new addition Jeff Plate on drums.